sfreemire/IP_MAP_Calculator/README.md

 ## License

-Rust is distributed under the terms of the MIT license.
+IP_MAP_Calculator is distributed under the terms of the MIT license.

-See LICENSE.md for details.
+See LICENSE for details.